d4mation/wp-docker/README.md

         define( 'WP_ALLOW_MULTISITE', true );
 ```

-Then run `docker-compose down -v` followed by `docker-compose up -d`.
+Then run the `restart-server` script under `./scripts/` or `docker-compose down -v` followed by `docker-compose up -d`.
 From there, once logged in go to Tools -> Network Setup and follow the instructions there.

 If you choose to do a Sub-Domain setup, it will tell you that it failed to reach a randomly chosen Subdomain, but that's OK.
-Just add the extra `define()`s/Constants to your `./docker-compose.override.yml` file and then run `docker-compose down -v` and `docker-compose up -d` to restart your server.
+Just add the extra `define()`s/Constants to your `./docker-compose.override.yml` file and then run the `restart-server` script under `./scripts/` or `docker-compose down -v` and `docker-compose up -d` to restart your server.
 Your `WORDPRESS_CONFIG_EXTRA` Environment Variable will now look like this:

 ```yml
 environment: